Cherry, Harry & Raquel!: Reception

 In 1980 Meyer said "The picture is the most successful film I have on cable television-or hotel-vision-because you never have to come in at the beginning.
 It doesn't matter.
 It could be a loop."

 Critical

 The New York Times called it "a rotten film.
 Its story... bleeds towards the edges like red pajamas being washed for the first time...
 Yet the celluloid stinks with hard vitality."

 The Los Angeles Times called it "lots of fun".

+Filmink argued the film "features two women happily going at it intercut with scenes of two men pointlessly shooting each other to death, making a surprisingly affecting point about sex being more worthwhile than violence."